ZoinerTejada/hdinsight-docs/hdinsight-hadoop-create-linux-clusters-adf.md

 The **connectionString** uses the storageAccountName and storageAccountKey parameters.
 You specify values for these parameters while deploying the template.

 #### HDInsight on-demand linked service
 In the on-demand HDInsight linked service definition, you specify values for configuration parameters that are used by the Data Factory service to create a HDInsight Hadoop cluster at runtime.
-See [Compute linked services](../data-factory/data-factory-compute-linked-services.md#azure-hdinsight-on-demand-linked-service) article for details about JSON properties used to define an HDInsight on-demand linked service.
+See the [Compute linked services](../data-factory/data-factory-compute-linked-services.md#azure-hdinsight-on-demand-linked-service) article for details about JSON properties used to define an HDInsight on-demand linked service.

 ```json